I don't aim to be comprehensive (there are far too many tools available), but just to suggest some starting points.

 Free ChatGPT accounts can use custom GPTs, but not create them. (same with Gemini)

-GPTs allow you to upload specific documents for the GPT to use to answer questions.
+GPTs from OpenAI and bots from Poe allow you to upload specific documents for the GPT to use to answer questions.

 All of these chatbots (or GPTs) require the user to sign in to at least a free account to use them.